MandSolo/sorted-data-table/README.md

 Table displays commit history for endpoint https://api.github.com/repositories/19438/commits.

 Columns for name and date can be sorted using buttons in the table headers.

+URL column is hidden on small screen sizes to improve layout.